 Property owners neglecting their homes in the City of Mansfield are getting a public shaming.

-The "Wall of Shame," this page exposes blighted properties with pictures and addresses.
+The "Wall of Shame," this page exposes blighted properties with pictures.
 Mayor McCoy says he's serving notice to property owners who fail to take action on eyesore properties in the City.

 Properties are facing designation as blighted, which will lead to the owners being fined.
 Mayor McCoy is asking for help from Mansfield citizens to identify or help locate the owners of these blighted properties.
 The City is taking an inventory to add many other properties to the list.
 McCoy says they're being targeted for blighted status by the city.